Richmond, Indiana: History

 In 1806 the first European Americans in the area, Quaker families from the state of North Carolina, settled along the East Fork of the Whitewater River.
 This was part of a general westward migration in the early decades after the American Revolution.
-John Smith was one of the earliest settlers.
+John Smith and Jeremiah Cox were two of the earliest settlers, and the area that was to become Richmond was originally divided into the towns of Smithville and Coxborough (also known as Jericho).
 Richmond is still home to several Quaker institutions, including Friends United Meeting, Richmond Friends School, Earlham College and the Earlham School of Religion.

+In 1818, Smithville amalgamated with Coxborough and incorporated as the town of Richmond.
+The name is believed to refer to the area's "rich soil" (from the Old French riche (rich/wealthy) and mont (hill)).
 The first post office in Richmond was established in 1818 with Robert Morrison as the first postmaster.
-The town was officially incorporated in 1840, with John Sailor elected the first mayor.
+The town was officially incorporated as a city in 1840, with John Sailor elected the first mayor.

 Early cinema and television pioneer Charles Francis Jenkins grew up on a farm north of Richmond, where he began inventing useful gadgets.
 As the Richmond Telegram reported, on June 6, 1894, Jenkins gathered his family, friends and newsmen at his cousin's jewelry store in downtown Richmond and projected a filmed motion picture for the first time in front of an audience.
 The motion picture was of a vaudeville entertainer performing a butterfly dance, which Jenkins had filmed himself.
 Jenkins filed for a patent for the Phantoscope projector in November 1894 and it was issued in March 1895.
 A modified version of the Phantoscope was later sold to Thomas Edison, who named it Edison's Vitascope and began projecting motion pictures in New York City vaudeville theaters, raising the curtain on American cinema.

 Joseph E. Maddy is credited with founding the country's first complete high school orchestra at Richmond, and later founded the National High School Orchestra Camp, which became the Interlochen Center for the Arts in Michigan.

 Hoagy Carmichael recorded "Stardust" for the first time in Richmond at the Gennett recording studio.
 Famed trumpeter and singer Louis Armstrong was first recorded at Gennett as a member of King Oliver and his Creole Jazz Band.
 Many other internationally famous musicians recorded at Gennett's Richmond facility, including Jelly Roll Morton, Bix Beiderbecke, Duke Ellington, and Fats Waller.
 Gennett also recorded Klan musicians.

 A group of artists in the area in the late 19th and early 20th centuries came to be known as the Richmond Group.
 They included John Elwood Bundy, Charles Conner, George Herbert Baker, Maude Kaufman Eggemeyer and John Albert Seaford.
 The Richmond Art Museum has a collection of regional and American art.
 Many consider the most significant painting in the collection to be a self-portrait of Indiana-born William Merritt Chase.